Classical Ehlers-Danlos syndrome

 Information for relatives

-Classical EDS is a genetic condition.
+Classical EDS is a genetic condition, it runs in families following a pattern called autosomal dominant inheritance.
+It is called this because the altered copy of the gene is dominant over the other copy and autosomal means it can affect, and be passed on by, both males and females.
 It can start for the first time in someone, or be inherited from either parent.
 Once someone is diagnosed with classical EDS we know there is a 50% (1 in 2) chance for any children of that person to inherit the condition.
 Usually the diagnosis is apparent from a young age due to the skin fragility.
 Other family members may wish to be referred to their local clinical genetics department for clinical evaluation.